 In this video, Bo from the WebFX Internet Marketing team will tell you all about how to market your services online, so you can earn more leads and revenue.

 Transcript: Hello, fellow service providers!
 Ready to learn how to market your service business online?

+I’m going to cover some of our favorite digital marketing strategies here at WebFX, so you can start increasing your leads, customers, and revenue — just as we have with our own marketing efforts.
 First, you should probably know the most common tactics you can use to promote your business online.
 After that, I’ll dive into some more specific strategies, so you don’t want to skip out on me now.

 5 common service business marketing strategies

 These five core strategies have been around for a while, but they’re still very relevant to your marketing.

 When you want to learn something new or get an answer, where do you turn?
 Probably a search engine like Google.
 In fact, one study found that organic search—which is what we call unpaid traffic from search engines—makes up over half of all traffic to websites.
 SEO aims to help websites show up in search results for relevant queries so they can capture a portion of that web traffic.

 A great SEO goal for your service business marketing is to get on the first page of search results when people are looking for specific services or researching topics related to your services.
 Your content marketing strategy plays a big part in this, and I’ll elaborate more on that in a bit.

 Ugh, ads.
 Am I right?
 No. I’m not right.
 When you do your research and create a campaign targeting the right audience, you can see increases in brand awareness, leads, phone calls, or any other metric you’ve decided to hit.
 Digital advertising can include text-based ads, video ads, and even image or graphics-based ads.